Tips for Traveling with Your Post-Op Body

-Even if you’ve had some weeks to recover from cosmetic surgery, air travel might still present some difficulties to your post-op body.
+Air travel might present some difficulties to your post-op body.
 Here are a few recommendations to keep in mind before you fly.

 First, ask a travel companion to–pretty please!–carry your bag.
 There will be plenty of times when you’ll need to put your bag into the overhead compartment, pull it through the airport, and heft it into taxis or shuttles.
 These actions, especially if your bag is quite heavy, can injure your post-op body.

-This is because cosmetic surgeries, especially breast augmentation, often have extended lifting restrictions.
-Ideally, if you’ve had breast augmentation, you should not be lifting heavy objects until at least six weeks after your procedure.
+This is because cosmetic surgeries, especially breast augmentation, often have lifting restrictions.
+If you’ve had breast augmentation, you should not be lifting heavy objects until at least twenty days after your procedure, after you’ve received your doctor’s permission.
 Straining in this way could result in shifted implants, injured muscles, or other harm.

 Second, be sure to stretch and get up for a little walk during your flight if you’re able to.
 Little actions such as these can help maintain proper circulation, which is essential to the healing of your post-op body.
 See if that same loving travel companion would be willing to let you have the seat with the most leg room to help facilitate on-board stretching.